-, was among a panel of UIC, Urbana-Champaign, Northwestern, and University of Chicago faculty speaking at the 2014 Pint of Science Festival
+UIC News reports that Professor and Head of the Department of Physics, David Hofman, was among a panel of UIC, Urbana-Champaign, Northwestern, and University of Chicago faculty speaking at the 2014 Pint of Science Festival.

 The free event, hosted by Chicago-based iBIO, showcased urban planning expert Moira Zellner and physicist David Hofman.

 “The idea of talking about science while drinking sounds pretty cool, I have to admit,” said Hofman, professor and head of physics.

 The official title of Hofman’s presentation is “State of the Universe, Less Than a Second after the Big Bang."
 He will discuss his research with quark-gluon plasma, a substance that resembles the universe’s condition in its early stage of development.

 “The plasma is made of the protons and neutrons that make up the elements we’re made of — carbon, oxygen, nitrogen,” he said.

 The topic for Zellner, associate professor of urban planning and policy, is “Improving the Environment Doesn’t Take That Much …”